windborne/corkscrew/README.md

   "sync": "rsync", // how to sync code.
 May be rsync or git.
 Optional, defaults to rsync.
 You can also always edit code locally
   "ssh": { // the ssh parameters.
 Optional, but if not provided you will only be able to deploy locally
     "host": "a.windbornesystems.com",
-    "user": "windborne"
+    "user": "windborne",
+    "identity": "/path/to/identity/file", // an SSH identity file for connecting "no_pwd": false // if true
   },
   "deploy_path": "/srv/", // where to sync the code to on the remote host.
 If not provided, you won't be able to deploy "install": "install.sh", // the install script.
 May be a file or a bash command.
 Optional "build": "build.sh", // the build script.
 May be a file or a bash command.
-Optional "environment": ".env" // An environment file for systemd.
-Optional }
+Optional "environment_file": ".env", // An environment file for systemd.
+Optional "nginx": { // optional config to set up nginx
+    "port": 0000, // port the server runs on
+    "host": "", // the hostname it should respond to requests from "cors": true // if true, will generate setup to allow CORS requests.
+Optional, defaults to false }
+}
 ```